Trainer, priorly at Illinois Institute of Technology, Auburn, Brown, and The University of Georgia.

 Both men's and women's cross - country earned USTFCCCA scholastic recognition during the 2013 - 2014 season.
 One of the women's top distance runners went on to run professionally in Colorado on an Olympic Development team.

-He began at The University of Georgia as a Volunteer Assistant Cross - Country and Track and Field Coach and handled camps, CDL training, clinics, departmental work, and recruiting tasks for the 2012 - 2013 seasons on their support staff.
+Coaching began at The University of Georgia as a Volunteer Assistant Cross - Country and Track and Field Coach and handled camps, clinics, departmental work, and recruiting tasks for the 2012 - 2013 seasons on their support staff.

-UGA recorded top performances during the 2012 outdoor season, placing 3rd for the men at The 2012 SEC Outdoor Track and Field Championships and 21st for the Lady Bulldogs at the NCAA Division I Track and Field Outdoor National Championships, while also having the men ranked 9th and 12th for the women in the national outdoors polls.
+UGA recorded top performances during the 2012 outdoor season, placing 3rd for the men at The 2012 SEC Outdoor Track and Field Championships and 21st for the Lady Bulldogs at the NCAA Division I Track and Field Outdoor National Championships.

-During the cross - country season, the men recorded 2nd at The 2012 NCAA Division I South Regional and SEC Championships.
-Both teams were rated nationally with the men holding second in the South Regional polls.
+During the cross - country season, the men were at 2nd for The 2012 NCAA Division I South Regional and SEC Championships.

 UGA women earned their berth to The 2012 NCAA Championships by virtue of their 3rd place at the NCAA Division I South Regional Championships and securing an at - large bid spot, and had both the number one male and female runners place in the top 100.

 Georgia men and women's cross - country programs garnered All - First and All - Second Team SEC and USTFCCCA All - South Region honors, with a men's SEC Runner of the Week award and an All - SEC Freshman nod.